tfabiha/Shelling-Out-Commands/README.md

 - Parses multiple commands on one line!
 - Redirects using >, <!
 - Pipes using |
-- Works even with multiple spaces in between commands
+- Works even with multiple spaces in between items

 Attempted:
 The following did not end up working, but have been left in the code, commented out.